andrewortman/andrewortman/README.md

 👋 Hi!
 I’m Andrew - but you can call me Andy!

 💻 I'm a Experienced Data Scientist and Software Engineer in Austin, TX with passions in Deep Learning, Machine Learning, Infrastructure, and Backend Architecture.
-I'm a full stack developer, and have experience writing [Python](https://github.com/python/cpython), [Go](https://github.com/golang/go),
+I'm a full stack developer, and have professional experience writing [Python](https://github.com/python/cpython), [Go](https://github.com/golang/go),
 [Javascript (Node.js)](https://github.com/nodejs),